 - Psychology and Chemistry Degrees in High Demand Among Top Consulting Firms

 Following your interests enriches your life and your work:

-Studies show that deeply engaging in an Arts and Sciences education enriches graduates lives and careers.
+Studies show that deeply engaging in an Arts and Sciences education - for its own sake - enriches graduates lives and careers.

 - The Unexpected Value of the Liberal Arts: First-generation students are finding personal and professional fulfillment in the humanities and social sciences.